Joan Malet

-Joan Malet (circa 1510 – July 2, 1549) was a Catalan witch-hunter of Morisco origin, who operated in Catalonia, Aragon and Valencia in the middle XVIth century.
+Joan Malet (circa 1510 – July 2, 1549) was a Catalan Morisco witch-hunter, who operated in Catalonia, Aragon and Valencia in the mid-16th century.

 Biography

-Joan Malet was born in Flix, in the Low Ebro region of the Principality of Catalonia, to a Morisco family.
+Joan Malet was born in Flix, in the Low Ebro region of the Principality of Catalonia, to a Mudéjar Muslim family.
 His father, who is said to have been condemned for having killed a nobleman, was a very violent man who once beat Joan up to the extent of making him lame for life.
 Joan had also learned some skills as a carpenter and lived in extreme poverty.

 In Alcañiz, Aragon, Malet maintained a sexual relationship with a woman who claimed to be a sorceress and who allegedly taught him her skills, thus Malet coming to be known as mestre Malet (master Malet).
-He began his freelance career as a witch-hunter in the village of Arnes, in the Low Ebro region of Catalonia, where he tried to denounce two women he claimed to be witches, eventhough he ended up renouncing to continue such accusations when local villagers threatened him with death.
+He began his freelance career as a witch-hunter in the village of Arnes, in the Low Ebro region of Catalonia, where he tried to denounce two women he claimed to be witches, even though he ended up renouncing to continue such accusations when local villagers threatened him with death.
 Joan Malet then fled to Aragon, where he was eventually arrested by the Inquisition of Zaragoza, although he was released on the condition that he would never practise sorcery again.

 He then returned to Catalonia and went to Tortosa, where he offered his services to the bishop of Tortosa as a witch-hunter, thus beginning an authentic reign of terror throughout Catalonia; dozens of poor women were arbitrarily denounced as witches by him, then tortured, and executed by hanging, since only the Inquisition could administer death by burning as penalty.